 Student loan debt is now the second-highest consumer debt category after mortgages.
 While total student loan debt declined in 2021, individuals may have experienced a debt increase, especially those with private student loans.

-- 20% of all American adults report they have outstanding undergraduate student debt; 7% report outstanding postgraduate student loans.
+- 20% of all American adults with undergraduate degrees have outstanding student debt; 24% postgraduate degree holders report outstanding student loans.

-- 22% of adults report having paid off student loan debt.
+- 20% of U.S. adults report having paid off student loan debt.

 - 26% of borrowers who borrowed for their own education have a student loan debt balance of less than $10,000.